Skip to main content

 Rochester has demonstrated a commitment to strengthening arts and culture.
 From 2016 to June 2022, the City funded over $2.6M of public art and arts education using City operating funds, City cash allocations, CDBG and other grant funding, and Library-specific funding.
 An additional $2M of City funding has supported special events, including many annual festivals, since 2017.
 For more information about these arts and culture investments, see these links:

-The City will annually update this inventory of arts and culture investment.
+The City is currently working to update this inventory of arts and culture investment.

 With this strong framework, Rochester has an opportunity to further grow and strengthen the arts.
 While the Neighborhood of the Arts and Downtown are centers of arts and culture, residents want to see a diversity of arts and cultural amenities in their neighborhoods throughout the City.